Vysum/vysum.github.io/about.md

 creating their dreams.
 After spending time away, studying and networking with new members of staff, Vysum was born.

-Vysum is a small and independent who completely operate over the internet and started as a group of friends looking to make an impact in the gaming and software industries with concepts and ideas that were not commonplace.
+Vysum is a small and independent team who completely operate over the internet and started as a group of friends looking to make an impact in the gaming and software industries with concepts and ideas that were not commonplace.